 All dynamic data that is acquired from user input or the database is encoded prior to serialization for the user interface, removing the ability to inject any HTML or Scripting into the generated application.

+The back-end code uses a strongly typed language.
 All inputs are converted to the defined types during deserialization.
-Custom validations are used to ensure the user input is valid.
-Using this framework, all input data is validated for type, length, format, and range.
+Custom validations are also used to ensure the user input is valid based on the business needs.
+Using this framework, all input data is validated for type, length, format and range.

 The generated database tables have associated history tables that record the creation, alteration and deletion of every record in the database with the associated user in accordance with Sarbanes–Oxley Act and the Health Insurance Portability and Accountability Act.
 During installation and setup of the database tier, the database will be setup to be encrypted at rest.
 In addition, a new database user will be created and given rights to exactly what is needed to run the generated application.

 Along with the encrypted Identifier each entity has a timestamp that serves two purposes: It prevents one user from overwriting another user’s changes and adds an additional level of security.
 The timestamp is encrypted using MD5.

 SQL Injection Prevention

 At the repository layer inputs for dynamic queries are parameterized preventing unwanted access to the applications database.